Generated Resource Learning

 Students usually find it difficult to understand the abstract and scientific cognitive concept of atoms and elements and its classification in the Periodic Table.
 Concrete pedagogical tools, visual memorization techniques, spatial understanding etc. are used to make the learning easier and fun.

-Interactive Language Method
+Interactive Language Classes

 MGIS uses the Pourquoi Pas audio-visual method to teach communicative French to first time learners using a structuro-global methodology.
 With recorded audio, audio-visual situations, worksheets and structured activities that gradually build on language competence, learning is spiral and global.
 It progresses from listening and speaking skills to reading and writing skills.